lara-martin/NLP-class/homeworks/hw1.md

 ## Question 2: Pytorch (15 points)
-While there are a number of libraries that are popular to use for machine learning, especially when it comes to the neural/deep learning aspects of NLP, Pytorch is a very popular library. %
+While there are a number of libraries that are popular to use for machine learning, especially when it comes to the neural/deep learning aspects of NLP, Pytorch is a very popular library.
-Especially if you are not familiar with Pytorch, go through the Pytorch tutorials (\url{https://pytorch.org/tutorials/}) listed under ``Introduction to PyTorch'' (on the left). %
+Especially if you are not familiar with Pytorch, go through the [Pytorch tutorials](https://pytorch.org/tutorials/) listed under "Introduction to PyTorch (on the left).
-The most important, \textit{general} ones for now are the ``Basics,'' ``Tensors,'' ``Build the Neural Network,'' and ``Automatic Differentiation'' %and ``Optimizing Model Parameters'' tutorials.
+The most important, _general_ ones for now are the "Basics", "Tensors", "Build the Neural Network", and "Automatic Differentiation".
 I recommend opening an interpreter, such as a Colab notebook, and running the code in the tutorial as you read it.

 %For this question, feel free to try these out for yourself.